arncv/TextScribe/README.md

 🌟 Features
 -----------

-*   **Swift Conversion**: Instantly convert your Markdown files into HTML.
+*   **Swift Conversion**: Instantly convert your Markdown files into HTML, PDF & EPUB.
 *   **Intuitive CLI**: A user-friendly command-line interface powered by the `clap` crate.
 *   **Rich Markdown Support**: Supports a wide range of Markdown syntax, including headings, paragraphs, lists, emphasis, links, images (with Base64 embedding), and code blocks.
 *   **Customization Options**: Choose specific Markdown features like tables and strikethrough using the `pulldown-cmark` Options.
-*   **Flexible Output**: Save the generated HTML to a specified location, copy it directly to the clipboard, or preview it in your default web browser.
+*   **Flexible Output**: Save the generated HTML or EPUB to a specified location, copy it directly to the clipboard, or preview it in your default web browser.
 *   **Theming**: Style your HTML output with different themes.

 🚀 Installation